szabgab/perlmaven.com/sites/en/pages/moo-and-required-attributes.md

 Earlier we saw how to [create a class with attributes](/oop-with-moo) and how to set up [type checking](/type-checking-with-moo) in the setters.

-In this article you'll see how to set an attribute to be <b>required</b>.
+In this article you'll see how to set an attribute to be **required**.

 Let's start with a simple example: